Intersecting diametral balls induced by a geometric graph: Introduction

 \section{Introduction}

-Tverberg's Theorem is an essential result of modern Discrete and Convex Geometry proved in 1966 by Helge Tverberg~\cite{Tverberg1966}.
-It claims that for any set of \( (r-1)(d+1)+1 \) points in \( \mathbb R^d \), there exists a partition of points into \( r \) parts whose convex hulls intersect.
+Tverberg's theorem is one of the essential results of modern discrete and convex geometry proved by Helge Tverberg~\cite{Tverberg1966} in 1966.
+It claims that for any set of \( (r-1)(d+1)+1 \) points in \( \mathbb R^d \), there exists a partition with \( r \) parts whose convex hulls intersect.

 In the current paper, we consider a variation of Tverberg's problem introduced recently in \cites{bereg2019maximum, huemer2019matching, soberon2020tverberg}.
-For two points \( x, y\in \mathbb{R}^d \), we denote by \( D(xy) \) the closed ball for which the segment \( xy \) is its diameter.
+For two points \( x, y\in \mathbb{R}^d \), we denote by \( \Ball (xy) \) the closed Euclidean ball for which the segment \( xy \) is its diameter.
 Let \( G \) be a graph whose vertex set is a finite set of points in \( \mathbb{R}^d \).
-We say that \( G \) is \textit{a Tverberg graph} if
+We say that \( G \) is a \textit{Tverberg graph} if

 Replacing \textit{closed} balls by \textit{open} balls in the definition of Tverberg graph, we define an open Tverberg graph.
 A graph whose vertices are points in \(\mathbb R^d\) is called an \textit{open Tverberg graph} if the open balls with diameters induced by its edges intersect.
+Notice that there is a Tverberg graph which is not an open Tverberg graph, that is, the intersection of the closed balls induced by its edges is a single point lying on the boundary of some of them.
+For example, any Hamiltonian cycle for the set of vertices of a square is such a graph.
 For the sake of brevity, a perfect matching for an even set of points in \( \mathbb R^d \) is called \textit{a (an open) Tverberg matching} if it is a (an open) Tverberg graph.
 Analogously, a Hamiltonian cycle for a set of points in \( \mathbb R^d \) is called a \textit{Tverberg cycle} if it is a Tverberg graph.